Jorge Cuenca: Villarreal

-On 22 September 2020, Barcelona and Villareal reached an agreement for the transfer of Cuenca, for a fee of €2.5 million plus €4 million in variables; Barça also retained 20% over a future sale.
+On 22 September 2020, Barcelona and Villarreal reached an agreement for the transfer of Cuenca, for a fee of €2.5 million plus €4 million in variables; Barça also retained 20% over a future sale.
 He agreed to a five-year contract with the club, but was immediately loaned to Almería of the second division for a year.

 Cuenca scored his first professional goal on 8 November 2020, netting the game's only in an away success over Rayo Vallecano.
 A regular starter for the Andalusians during the campaign, he scored three times as his side missed out promotion in the play-offs.

 On 30 August 2021, Cuenca moved to fellow top-tier side Getafe CF on a one-year loan deal.
 He made his debut in the category on 13 September in a 1–0 away loss against Elche CF, and scored his first goal on 21 November in a 4–0 home routing of Cádiz CF.

+Fulham

+On 3 August 2024, Cuenca signed for Premier League club Fulham.